 Popular Types of Variegated Monstera

-There’s a range of Monstera species which showcase true variegation in their leaf structure.
+There’s a range of Monstera species that showcase true variegation in their leaf structure.
 These include:

 Monstera deliciosa ‘Variegata’